simpleidserver/SimpleIdServer/docs/documentation/uma20/protectresource.md

 ## Configure OpenId server

+**Pre-requisite**: [OPENID server](/documentation/openid/installation.html) must be installed in the Visual Studio Solution.

-The first step consists to configure the OPENID client.
+The first step consists to configure the OPENID server.

 * Open the Visual Studio solution and edit the `OpenIdDefaultConfiguration.cs` file.
 * Register a `umaClient` client.
 This account is used by the UMA API to authenticate end-users.
+By default there is a UI installed with the UMA server, the `implicit` grant-type has been chosen to authenticate end-users.

 ```
 new OpenIdClient